 - Your Essay indicating your intent in applying for the Scholarship and how it will benefit your professional writing career.

 - An Education Plan.
 This Plan should indicate how you would propose to spend the US$1,250 scholarship should you win.
+It is NOT for general college tuition.

 - A brief statement as to your financial need to make application for this Scholarship, rather than paying these costs personally